In 2018, political gravity caught up to Trump

 “When President Clinton lost control of both houses of Congress in 1994, the day after the election, he accepted his share of responsibility.
 Mr. Clinton then worked with the new Republican majority on issues like welfare reform and balancing the budget.
 And two years later, both were easily reelected, the Republican Congress, and President Clinton.

-A stark contrast: Comparing the day after the election versus three weeks later
+A stark contrast: The day after the election vs. 3 weeks later

 By the way, we can’t emphasize enough how DIFFERENT the 2018 midterms look three weeks after Election Day — compared with the day after.
 Consider: